ivanht/minikube-argocd-local/README.md

 curl http://localhost:8081
 ```
 #### Test in Prod
+Verify that changes were approved via ArgoCD UI.!!

-Run this on one terminal:
+Then run this on one terminal:
 ```bash
 kubectl port-forward svc/nginx-production 8082:80 -n external-production
 ```